DevelopByTarun/Facebook-Login-With-MeanStack/README.md

 [Facebook Developers](https://developers.facebook.com/).
 Your application will be issued a App Id (API Key) and App Secret (API Secret), which need to be provided to the strategy.
-You will also need to configure a Callback URL which matches the route in your applicationgsfgssgs
+You will also need to configure a Callback URL which matches the route in your application

 ## Copyright